 As part of its consideration of whether dispute options for registrants should be developed and implemented as part of the policy, the PDP WG should consider gathering further information on the extent of the issue and how the current policy as well as parties involved would be impacted should dispute options for registrants be developed and implemented.

-An additional consideration that the PDP WG may want to take into consideration is hat as part of the IRTP Part C PDP, a recommendation is being considered to create an additional policy to conduct a change of registrant.
+An additional consideration that the PDP WG may want to take into consideration is that as part of the IRTP Part C PDP, a recommendation is being considered to create an additional policy to conduct a change of registrant.
 No consideration was given in the context of those discussions on how to handle disputes that would occur as a result of this new policy.
 One option could be to modify the TDRP to allow for disputes as a result of a change of registrant to be handled as part of the TDRP either upon the filing of a complaint by the registrar and/or registrant.

 Best practices to make information on transfer dispute resolution available